Close Menu

 There are some risks associated with the Voluntary Dissolution process, which arise from the fact that you manage the process yourself.
 You must settle all the outstanding liabilities and distribute the funds lawfully.
 You must also inform all relevant parties and treat all employees properly.

 The fact that a liquidator handles the Members’ Voluntary Liquidation process reduces the risks significantly and should ensure your legal obligations are met.
 There are some personal risks, for example, if you intentionally or accidentally hide a debt from the liquidator during the MVL process then you could face repercussions.
-However, generally speaking, the risks associated with an MVL are less.
+However, generally speaking, the risks associated with solvent liquidation are less than with strike off.

 I want to close my solvent company